Sebastian-RP/paisesApp-obfuscatedCode/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Running unit tests

-- How to obfuscate production builds of your Angular app
+## How to obfuscate production builds of your Angular app

 https://surya-dev-journey.hashnode.dev/how-to-obfuscate-production-builds-of-your-angular-app